 Thom Pentucket Early Intervention

 Thom Pentucket Early Intervention is in the business of helping children and their families achieve their goals.
 We recognize that our success depends on the skills and experience of the people who work for us.
-Thom Pentucket employs 100 full and part-time staff members: counselors, social workers, therapists, nurses and a teacher of the deaf, a number of whom are fluent in Spanish and Sign Language.
+Thom Pentucket employs full and part-time staff members: social workers, therapists, nurses, a number of whom are fluent in Spanish, Portuguese and Sign Language.

 Meet some of our dedicated staff:

-Susan is a Music Therapist with 18 years experience in Early Intervention who has worked for Thom Pentucket since 2005.
+Susan is a Music Therapist who has worked for Thom Pentucket since 2005.
 She is also singer-song writer who serves on the board of the Massachusetts Music Therapy Alliance.
 In her work in Early Intervention, Susan uses her passion for music to promote the development of children with complex medical needs and challenging developmental profiles.